Airline companies deep into red as a result of the corona crisis

 Back to top

+German tour operator TUI will receive a financial rescue package for the third time in the corona crisis, the company announced on Wednesday.
+This is a package worth 1.8 billion euros, which includes state guarantees and loans.
 In addition to loans and state guarantees, TUI's largest shareholder, Russian billionaire Alexey Mordashov, wants to increase his stake in the company.
 He now owns 25 percent of the shares and wants to expand that to 36 percent.
 For this, he needs permission from the supervisor BaFin.
 If he does not agree, he wants to increase his interest to 29.9 percent.
 (3-12-2020)

 Norwegian Air, which has already filed for bankruptcy protection, is making an effort to save what can be saved.
 The airline that quickly became aware of the cheap flights between Europe and the US made a proposal on Thursday to reduce its debts.
 Only 6 of the company's 140 aircraft are still flying.
 The rest is idle on the ground, including the Boeing 787 Dreamliner that the company used for flights between Amsterdam and New York.
 Monday is the case in which the judge will determine whether Norwegian Air will indeed receive a deferment of payment.
 (3-12-2020)